republik/plattform/src/development/typescript.docs.md

 >(...)
 ```

-*Note: the `Button` component can either be a button or a link, hence the two element types.*
+*Note: the `Button` component can either be a button or a link, hence the union of two element types.*

 ### Misc